 Photo courtesy of the Tulsa World

 Maryann has a Doctorate in English from the University of Tulsa and a Bachelor’s in Nursing from the University of Southern Maine.
-Her current position combines her interests in education, prevention and public health.
-She is committed to helping students become self-motivated, lifelong learners who make choices that foster their own well-being and that of their neighbors.
-In her free time, Maryann is an avid gardener, reader, runner, sewist, traveler, mom and grandmother.
-She believes that Global Gardens is creating the kind of community in which she is proud to have her son and granddaughter grow up.
+In her free time, she is an avid gardener, reader, runner, sewist, traveler, mom and grandmother.
+She is inspired every day by the brilliance and heart of Global Gardens’ teachers and students.

 With thirteen years teaching experience and inspired by the success of school garden projects around the country Heather Oakley began Global Gardens.
 Determined to see students ask their own questions, and inspired by the concepts of peace and hands-on science education, she developed an inquiry-based program to empower students to dream big, work together, and have confidence that they will reap what they sow – that in fact, they are responsible for their future.

 Raised in Tulsa, OK, Heather left for France at 18 and gained valuable experience living, learning, and teaching abroad.
 She has taught in classrooms from Uganda, East Africa to Naples, FL, to Harlem, NY.
 In New York Heather gained masters degrees in both Urban Science Education and International Development/Peace Education from Columbia University.
 While working toward her advanced degrees Heather continued as an educator; consulting with elementary school teachers about how to better teach science, teaching at the UN International School, where she saw peace education in action, and in Harlem where she taught 1-6th grade science and piloted two small-scale community garden projects.